-If in the opinion of the inspector, the animal does not merit an increase in her award or points, she will be recorded as RW (recommended withdrawal) and charged a withdrawn fee.
+If in the opinion of the inspector, the animal does not merit an increase in her award or points, she will be recorded as RW (recommended withdrawal) and charged a withdrawal fee.

-- The Classification Committee of the Association has the responsibility for the selection, training and appointment of Classification Inspectors who must also hold a TOP Inspector’s Certificate.
+- The Holstein Friesian NZ Board has the responsibility for the selection, training and appointment of Classification Inspectors who must also hold a TOP Inspector’s Certificate.

 - Inspectors will be allocated to tours of inspection on the approval of the HFNZ Board.

 - When applying for classification, members MUST accept the inspector appointed.